AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/plugins/exporting-linter-configs.md

----
-description: Reusing linter configs across projects.
----

 # Exporting Linter Configs

+Reusing linter configs across projects.

 Plugin repositories can also export their own linter config files in order to keep configuration synced across an organization.